Saviio/Asyi/README.md

 		})

-	// If you want to get a AJAX operation with parameter
+	// If you want to get a AJAX operation with parameter, you need create a object like this :

 	data={